 - Ensuring you meet the legal residency requirements

-It’s important to understand that your marriage needs to meet legal requirements of both the country you’re getting married in, and your country of residence.
+It’s important to understand that your marriage needs to meet the legal requirements of both the country you’re getting married in and your country of residence.
 For this reason, you should plan your wedding abroad way in advance and many people getting married abroad find it easier to hire a wedding planner in that country.

 Documents needed to get married abroad

 If you’re getting married abroad, you will need to bring important documents with you to meet the legal requirements of that country.
 These include:

 - Your passports – make sure they’re valid and have at least 6 months left before expiration

 - Full birth certificates from both parties (they need to be the originals or certified copies)

 - If divorced, the decree absolute, if widowed, the marriage and spouses’ death certificate

 - If you’ve changed your name, you will need deed poll proof of the name change